AleNarder/micronn/README.md

-# MicronN
+# Micronn

-MicronN is a very small isomporphic javascript library for neural networks.
+Micronn is a very small isomporphic javascript library for neural networks.
 It is written in Typescript and doesn't contain any dependency